mackdel/miniproject4MackenzieFreeman/README.md

 ```
 python manage.py runserver
 ```
+Access the application at:
-Once the server is running, you can access the app by visiting http://127.0.0.1:8000/handbook in your web browser.
+* Handbook: Visit http://127.0.0.1:8000/handbook in your web browser.
-You can access the admin page by visiting http://127.0.0.1:8000/admin in your web browser.
+* Admin: Visit http://127.0.0.1:8000/admin in your web browser.

 ## Features

+### User Features
 * Home Page: Welcomes users and introduces the handbook.
-* Policy List Page: Displays all available policies in a list view.
+* Policy Section List Page: Displays a list of all policy sections.
-* Policy Detail Page: Shows detailed information for a selected policy.
+* Section Page: Shows detailed policies for the selected section.
-* Request Form Page: Allows users to submit questions or clarification requests on policies.
+* Request Form Page: Allows users to submit questions or requests for clarification on policies.
-* User Profile Page: Users can personalize this page and save favorite policies.
+* Login/Register Pages: Allows user to login or create an account to view handbook.
+*
+### Admin Features
+* Policy Management: Add, edit, and manage policies.
+* Policy Request Management: Track and resolve user-submitted requests.
+* Section Management: Define and manage policy sections.

 ## Help

 Common issues and troubleshooting:
-* If migrations fail, ensure your database server is running and try rerunning the migration commands.
+* Database Migrations: Ensure the database server is running if migrations fail, then retry makemigrations and migrate.

 ## Authors